September 17, 2020 The Vein Institute

 Whether it’s plaque build-up from cholesterol, weak vessels from a previous health condition, or any other issue affecting your vein health.
 For a long time, many medical experts thought that damage to the veins was irreversible.
 Luckily, there is some good news!
 Extensive research now shows that it is possible for vein damage to heal.
 Issues such as vein blockage or damaged venous valves can be repaired and reversed.

-Whether it’s through controlled diet, medication, surgery, or a combination of the three, it is possible to recover at least some of the damage.
+Whether it’s through a controlled diet, medication, surgery, or a combination of the three, it is possible to recover at least some of the damage.
 The below outlines two main types of vein damage: vein blockages and venous valves, and how each is best treated.

 Vein damage: blockages